owainlewis/emacs-color-themes/README.md

 ## Fogus

-A dark blue theme which is more or less then Tron theme.
+A dark blue theme which is more or less the Tron theme.

 ![](https://raw.github.com/owainlewis/emacs-color-themes/master/previews/fogus.png)